Find Grad Schools

 143 Yearly Graduations

 University of West Georgia tops the list of the most popular school in the U.S. for instructional media majors who are seeking their graduate certificate.
 Each year, around 13,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,338 per year.
-For the 2020-2021 academic year, 143 graduate certificates were handed out to instructional media majors at University of West Georgia.
-Of these students, 83% were women and 31% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 143 people received their graduate certificate in instructional media from University of West Georgia.
+About 79% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #2